Particular/docs.particular.net/Content/ServiceMatrix/getting-started-publish-subscribe-communication-servicematrix-1.0.md

 There are only a few steps needed to introduce pub/sub and make your solution look like the one appearing above.

 1. Right click your SubmitOrderProcessor component and select "Publish Event...".
-Type `OrderAccepted` for the name of the event and press Enter.
+Type `OrderAccepted` for the name of the event and click Enter.
 2. Right click the OrderAccepted event you just created and select "Add Subscriber...".
-Type `Billing` for the name of the new service and press Enter.
+Type `Billing` for the name of the new service and click Enter.
 3. Create a new NServiceBus Host endpoint called "Billing" and deploy the OrderAcceptedProcessor component from the Billing service to that endpoint.
 See [a refresher](getting-started-creating-a-new-project-servicematrix-1.0.md) on how to do this.
 At this point, your solution structure should look the same as the picture on the right.
 4. Add code to the SubmitOrderProcessor in Sales to publish the event: